danielfett/draft-dpop/mainmatter.md

 and method are enforced via the respective claims in the JWTs).
 To prevent this, servers MUST only accept DPoP proofs for a limited time window after their `iat` time, preferably only for a brief period.
-Furthermore, the `jti` claim in each DPoP proof JWT MUST contain a globally unique value (e.g., 128 bits of pseudorandom data base64url encoded).
-Servers SHOULD store the `jti` value for the time window in which the respective DPoP proof JWT would be accepted and decline HTTP requests for which the `jti` value has been seen before.
+Servers SHOULD store the `jti` value of each DPoP proof for the time window in which the respective DPoP proof JWT would be accepted and decline HTTP requests for which the `jti` value has been seen before.
 In order to guard against memory exhaustion attacks a server SHOULD reject DPoP proof JWTs with unnecessarily